-This report forms part of a larger, three-year programme, funded by the Midlands Engine - the Mental Health and Productivity Pilot (MHPP) - the idea for which was developed long before the current Covid-19 crisis.
-The MHPP programme aims to develop evidence-based interventions to help employers in the Midlands support good mental health amongst their employees through a series of pilot initiatives delivered by mental health specialist practitioners and academics.
+This report forms part of a larger, three-year programme - the Mental Health and Productivity Pilot (MHPP) - the idea for which was developed long before the current Covid-19 crisis.
+The MHPP programme aims to develop evidence-based interventions to help employers in the Midlands support good mental health amongst their employees through a series of pilot initiatives delivered by mental health specialists.

-To inform these interventions the MHPP project team is undertaking a number of baseline studies - of which this is one - exploring employer perspectives on mental health, the availability of support services and advice for employers, and the quality of existing mental health support for employees.
-These other companion reports are and will be available from the MHPP website - https://mhpp.me/.
+To inform these interventions the MHPP project team are undertaking a number of baseline studies - of which this is one - exploring employer perspectives on mental health, the availability of support services and advice for employers, and the quality of existing mental health support for employees.
+These other companion reports are available from the MHPP website - https://mhpp.me/.